You’re being pulled in every direction.

 Most of my clients are self-employed business owners, which means they would love to have a 60-hour work-week.
 That would be such a relief from the time they currently spend growing their businesses.
 You may be surprised to learn all of those who enthusiastically undertook this challenge of foregoing one hour of sleep, reported significant increases in their businesses.

-The Benefit of Time
+The Benefit of Time for Productivity

 There is an enormous benefit to this practice.
 It is the unlike-anything-else feeling of accomplishment that goes along with knowing you have achieved so much before your “regular” day begins.

 And once we have realized that we have done something we did not think we could do, we begin looking for other ways to push ourselves further, harder and higher.

 Imagine what you could do with an extra hour each day?